ontoligent/2019-bootcamp/Intro/exercise-03.md

 2. Find where the real text begins.
 3. Enter the command `more pg105.txt | grep happiness`.
 What do you see?
 4. Try this: `more pg105.txt | grep happiness > happiness.txt`.
 Then look at the directory contents.
 What do you see?

+## Part 3

+1. Use `vi` to remove the Gutenberg boilerplate from `pg105.txt`.

+## Part 4

+1. Enter `mv pg105.txt persuasion.txt`
+2. Look at the Directory and see what happened.
+3. Enter `cp persuasion.txt foo`.
+Go into `foo` directory and list its contents.
+4. Enter `cd ..`.
+List the contents of the directory.
+Where are you?
+5. Enter `rmdir foo`.
+What happens?
+6. Enter `rm -rf foo`.
+What happens?